Wolters Kluwer examines President Joe Biden’s tax proposals ahead of Presidents’ Day

-Key elements of President Biden’s COVID-19 relief tax proposals
+Key Elements of President Joe Biden’s COVID-19 relief tax proposals include:

 - $1,400 stimulus payments, including payments for children age 17 and over who are dependents and adult dependents

 - Expand Child and Dependent Care Credit to 50 percent of expenses

 - Expand Child Tax Credit to $3,600 for children under age 6 and to $3,000 for children age 6 to 17

 - Raise Earned Income Tax Credit for a year to close to $1,500 for childless adults, with income limits to $21,000, and expand to older workers

 - Extend paid sick and family leave benefits to September 30, 2021, expand employers subject to the requirements and extend to federal workers, and extend to 14 weeks of paid leave

 Key elements of President Joe Biden’s longer-term tax proposals from his campaign include: